openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 .. note::

-  * Once you have implemented randomization, you can only see one of the versions or problems in Studio.
+  * After you implement randomization, you can only see one of the versions or problems in Studio.
 You can edit that single problem directly in Studio, but to edit any of the other problems, you must export your course, edit the problems in a text editor, and then re-import the course.
-This is true for instructors as well as course teams.
+The same procedure applies to all course team members, regardless of their assigned roles.

   * A .csv file for learner responses contains the responses to each of the problems in the problem bank.